jessepav/lacygoill-wiki-backup/floating_point.md

 It's said to be “nonterminating”.

-## whose numbers after the decimal/binary point repeat periodically?
+## whose symbols after the decimal/binary point repeat periodically?

 It's said to be “repeating”.